contao/docs-archive/manual/en/01-installation/installing-contao.md

 Contao files will be created.
 If the target folder does not exist, it will be created automatically.

+> #### info:: Info
-> **Info** The command above always installs the latest stable version.
-If you want to install a specific version, you must insert it in the command as for
+> The command above always installs the latest stable version.
+If you
+> want to install a specific version, you must insert it in the command as for
-example: `php composer.phar create-project contao/standard-edition:4.1.3 <target>`
+> example: `php composer.phar create-project contao/standard-edition:4.1.3 <target>`

 First of all, before running this command, you must [install Composer][7].
 It can be installed globally with the following two commands on Mac OS X or Linux: